Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-The involution $\beta$ is also the deck transformation of the double cover $X\to \bP[2,1,1]$ defined by $[w:z:x:y]\mapsto[z:x:y]$, where $\bP[2,1,1]$ is the weighted projective space with weights $2,1,1$.
-This double cover is given by $|-2K_X|$ which is preserved under any automorphism of $X$, so induces an exact sequence
+The involution $\beta$ is also the deck transformation of the double cover $X\to\bP(2,1,1)$ which maps $[w:z:x:y]$ to $[z:x:y]$.
+This double cover is defined by $|-2K_X|$, which is preserved under any automorphism of $X$, so there is an exact sequence